GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 git clone https://github.com/GoogleCloudPlatform/applied-ai-engineering-samples.git
 ```

-Change the current directory, to `ai-infrastructure/saxml-on-gke/environment`.
+Change the current directory, to [environment](environment/).

 #### Configure build parameters

-If you used the `bootstrap` configuration to configure the prerequisites, copy the `providers\providers.tf` and `providers\backend.tf` files from the `providers` folder in your automation bucket to the `1-base-infrastructure` folder.
+If you used the `bootstrap` configuration to configure the prerequisites, copy the `providers\providers.tf` and `providers\backend.tf` files from the `providers` folder in your automation bucket to the [1-base-infrastructure](environment/1-base-infrastructure/) folder.
 Modify the `backend.tf` by setting the `prefix` field to the name of a folder in the automation bucket where you want to store your Terraform configuration's state.
 For example, if you want to manage the Terraform state in the `tf_state/gke_saxml` subfolder of the automation bucket set the `prefix` field to `tf_state/gke_saxml`.

 If the automation bucket and the automation service account were provided to you by your administrator, rename the `backend.tf.tmpl` and the `providers.tf.tmpl` files to `backend.tf` and `providers.tf` and update them with your settings.

-To configure the Terraform steps in the build, copy the `terraform.tfvars.tmpl` file in the `1-base-infrastructure` folder to `terraform.tfvars`.
+To configure the Terraform steps in the build, copy the [terraform.tfvars.tmpl](environment/1-base-infrastructure/terraform.tfvars.tmpl) file in the [1-base-infrastructure](environment/1-base-infrastructure/) folder to `terraform.tfvars`.
 Make modifications to the `terraform.tfvars` file to align it with your specific environment.
 At the very least, you should set the following variables:

 - `project_id` - your project ID
 - `region` - your region for a VPC and a GKE cluster
 - `prefix` - the prefix that will be added to the default names of resources provisioned by the configuration
 - `tpu_node_pools` - The  template shows an example configuration for one TPU node pool with a v4-8 device.
 Modify the `tpu_node_pools` variable to provision different TPU node pool configurations, as described below.

-If you wish to modify other default settings, such as the default name suffixes for a cluster or GCS bucket names, you can override the defaults specified in the `variables.tf` file within your `terraform.tfvars` file.
+If you wish to modify other default settings, such as the default name suffixes for a cluster or GCS bucket names, you can override the defaults specified in the [variables.tf](environment/1-base-infrastructure/variables.tf) file within your `terraform.tfvars` file.

 When configuring TPU node pools, ensure that you set the TPU type to one of the following values: